QCD thermalization: Ab initio approaches and interdisciplinary connections: Big picture questions and outline of the review

-While our understanding of the thermal properties of QGP matter and the flow of the nearly perfect fluid has developed significantly, progress in theoretical descriptions of the early stages of heavy-ion collisions is relatively recent.
-In particular, there is a growing realization that the far-from-equilibrium dynamics that characterizes early time physics is extremely important in understanding collective phenomena in the heavy-ion experiments.
+While our understanding of the thermal properties of QGP matter and the flow of the nearly perfect fluid has developed significantly, progress in theoretical descriptions of the early stages of heavy-ion collisions has been made relatively recently.
+In particular, there is a growing realization that the far-from-equilibrium dynamics that characterizes early time physics is extremely important for understanding collective phenomena in the heavy-ion experiments~\cite{Mrowczynski:2016etf,Busza:2018rrf,Schlichting:2019abc}.
+This review summarizes our perspective on the theoretical and phenomenological progress in this active research area and places these developments in a wider interdisciplinary context.

-Since the thermalization process represents an initial value problem in quantum field theory, one needs to understand the problem all the way from the many-body correlations in the colliding hadrons, to how multi-particle production occurs as they overlap in the collision, to the subsequent loss of information in the thermalization of the matter produced.
-We will here outline key questions prompted by the dynamics of each stage of the spacetime evolution of quark-gluon matter as it thermalizes\footnote{For a complementary perspective on open questions in heavy-ion collisions, we refer the reader to Ref.~\cite{Busza:2018rrf}.}: \begin{itemize} \item{\it What are the many-body correlations of the strongly interacting matter in the colliding nuclei?}
+The QCD thermalization process represents an initial value problem in quantum field theory (QFT).
+It requires understanding the many-body correlations in the colliding hadrons, how such correlations influence multi-particle production as the collision occurs, and the subsequent effective loss of information of these many-body correlations during the thermalization process of the matter produced.
+While von Neumann entropy is conserved in the unitary quantum evolution of a nuclear collision in isolation, observables of interest may nevertheless approach (local) thermal equilibrium.
+The characteristic time scales for the corresponding effective loss of information and the extent to which the dynamics finally leads to an approach to (local) thermal equilibrium for key observables are the central topics of this review.

-In QCD, a proton (or any other nucleus) is not a state with a fixed number of constituents.
-Instead, the proton must be view as a collection of short or long lived configurations of partons (quarks, antiquarks, and gluons) each of which carries the quantum numbers of the proton.
-At low energies, a probe of the proton's internal structure will see three quasi-particle ``valence" quarks carrying the quantum numbers of the proton.
-Configurations carrying larger numbers of parton constituents are too short lived on the timescales over which the proton interacts with the probe.
+In particular, we will focus on the following key questions prompted by the dynamics of each stage of the spacetime evolution of quark-gluon matter in heavy-ion collisions\footnote{For a complementary perspective on open questions in heavy-ion collisions, we refer the reader to Ref.~\cite{Busza:2018rrf}.}: \begin{itemize} \item{\it What are the many-body correlations of strongly interacting matter in the colliding nuclei?}

-The picture changes significantly when the proton or nucleus is boosted to high energies.
-Because of time dilation, short lived configurations containing large numbers of partons live much longer; the probe interacting with the hadron in this state will see a many-body configuration of partons.
-Indeed the likelihood the probe will scatter off such a state is greater than if it were to scatter off longer lived states with fewer constituents.
+The colliding nuclei produce the initial state for the subsequent thermalization process.
+In principle, there can be different thermalization scenarios for different initial conditions.
+Although many details of the quantum evolution are lost quickly, it is crucial to classify the range of initial conditions (such as underoccupied versus\ overoccupied) leading to a certain class of dynamical processes.